 Our pick: Teleflora Pink Peonies Bouquet, $114.99

 Dubbed the "windflower" in Greek, an anemone can have a variety of different meanings depending on who you ask.
 The most common is anticipation, due to the fact that the flower closes at night and doesn't open again until the morning.
 So these springtime blooms would be the perfect gift for a long-distance love.
-As with most flowers, each color has a different meaning, so choose carefully.
-We suggest blue or purple bulbs as they protect against evil.

 A go-to for many different occasions, tulips are an ideal choice for Valentine's Day.
 Generally speaking, this popular seasonal flower means perfect love, but more specifically the red tulip symbolizes true love.
 Pink blooms signify happiness and that you have an attachment.
-Or contrarily, if you've recently had an argument with someone, the white tulip is a great way to show forgiveness.
+Or, contrarily, if you've recently had an argument with someone, the white tulip is a great way to show forgiveness.

 Associated with the goddesses of love, it's not surprising that roses are the most common flower arrangement given on Valentine's Day.
-They are in season all year long and every color has a distinct meaning so there is something for everyone.
+They are in season all year long and every color has a distinct meaning, so there is something for everyone.
 If you're not ready to give red roses — which symbolize love — then pink is a great way to go as they represent admiration.
-If you're just friends, yellow is the hue for you, but if you've just started dating, purple roses say it all.
+If you're just friends, yellow is the hue for you, and if you've just started dating, purple roses say it all.